piotr-nwt/Github/fortinet-azure-solutions-main/FortiGate/AzureVirtualWAN/README.md

 ### Scenario 3
 ![Azure Virtual WAN design](images/vWAN_inbound-diagram.png)

-Scenario 3 combines integration of FortiGate-VMs in Azure vWAN HUB and Cloud Security Services Hub which consist of Active Passive HA FortiGate cluster with External & Internal Azure Load Balancer which is described in details [here](https://github.com/40net-cloud/fortinet-azure-solutions/tree/main/FortiGate/Active-Passive-ELB-ILB)
+Scenario 3 combines integration of FortiGate-VMs in Azure vWAN HUB and Cloud Security Services Hub which consist of Active Passive HA FortiGate cluster with External & Internal Azure Load Balancer that is described in details [here](https://github.com/40net-cloud/fortinet-azure-solutions/tree/main/FortiGate/Active-Passive-ELB-ILB).
+You can find there information about the flows in this architecture as well as ARM template for it's deployment.
+This scenario can be used in situation when you would like to publish some services running in Azure like http/https to Internet using  Cloud Security Services Hub.
+As Public IPs used by FortiGates-VM running inside Azure vWAN HUB belongs to Microsoft and are kept in managed resource group belonging to Microsoft there is in no possibility to use use them to publish services.
+Therefore such combination of FortiGate vWAN Hub integration & Cloud Security Services Hub gives you possibility to overcome this limitation.

 ### Scenario 2